cue-lang/cue/doc/ref/spec.md

 ```

 The _scope_ of a declared identifier is the extent of source text in which the
-identifier denotes the specified field, alias, function, or package.
+identifier denotes the specified field, alias, or package.

 CUE is lexically scoped using blocks: